Texas Landlord-Tenant Laws: An Overview

 Is there a limit on the amount I may collect for a security deposit?

-Texas law does not provide for any limitations on a security deposit.
+Texas landlord-tenant laws does not provide for any limitations on a security deposit.

 Do I need a separate bank account for the security deposit?

 There are no specific regulations in Texas regarding the placement of security deposits.
 However, the landlord must keep accurate records of all security deposits.

 After my tenant has moved, how long do I have to send the security deposit back?

 According to Texas landlord-tenant laws, you as a landlord is obligated to return a security deposit within 30 days after the tenant vacates.
 However, the tenant must provide you with a forwarding address in a written form.
 Please understand though that a refund is not nullified simply because the tenant fails to do so.
 Provided, repairs were required, a list must be provided for the tenant with itemized deductions of the costs along with the return of any monies leftover.
 Repair costs that are deducted should not be items that are occurrences through normal wear and tear.
 Costs incurred should be in excess of this.